Our Services for Youth, Adults, & Families

 Sponsored by Family Shade by Parent Information Center of Delaware

-Support Groups for Non-binary/Gender Fluid
+Support Groups for LGBTIQA+

 There has been an increase in the need for mental health services for non-binary youth to help them deal with confusion, depression, and social stigmatization.
 We provide a safe space for self-expression and acceptance for any young people who may be experiencing difficulties related to gender identity.
-We welcome parents and caregivers who seek guidance and understanding so that they can be supportive of their family member during this challenging period.
+We welcome parents and caregivers who seek guidance and understanding so that they can be supportive of their family members during this challenging period.

 Please contact us for additional information.